NeonWizard/SCP-SCPSwap/README.md

 # SCPSwap
 A simple plugin for SCP:SL Smod2 servers that allows players to change which SCP they are at the start of the round.
-There is configurable conditions to be met to allow swapping SCPs, such as time and health limits.
+There are configurable conditions to be met to allow swapping SCPs, such as time and health limits.
 If a player wants to switch to an already taken SCP, a request is sent to the user to allow them to accept the trade.

 ## Installation
 **[Smod2](https://github.com/Grover-c13/Smod2) must be installed for this to work.**